Print This Page

 Slime mold: Slime mold sounds worse than it is.
 Slime molds cover above-ground plants with a dusty-gray, black, or dirty yellow mass.
 There will be tiny round balls scattered over the plant.
 If you rub these balls between your fingers, a minute sooty-like powder will cover them.
 You can do nothing or spray with garlic tea for control.
 Dusting dry cornmeal will also help.
 In turf slime mold spore masses coat the grass and look like cigarette ash on the surface of the blades.
 The spores can be easily wiped off.
 Remove the mold spores from the grass by rinsing with water during dry weather, or mowing and raking at any time.
 Baking soda spray will kill it but potassium bicarbonate is better.

 Smut: Fungal diseases common to grasses, grains, and corn.
 Corn smut attacks kernels, tassels, stalks, and leaves.
 Smut galls ripen, rupture and release spores through the air to infect other plants and overwinter in the soil.
 Select resistant cultivars, remove and compost galls before they break open and rotate crops.
-Spray a plant wash (to clean plants) as preventative.
+Spray a horiticultural soap (to clean plants) as preventative.

 Sooty mold: Black fungal growth on the foliage of plants such as gardenias, crape myrtles, and other plants infested with aphids, scale, or whiteflies.
 It is caused by honeydew (excrement) of the insect pests.
 Best control is the release beneficial insects to control the pest bugs.
 Also spray Garrett Juice plus garlic.
 Treat soil with horticultural cornmeal and use the entire Sick Tree Treatment.
-BioSafe is the properly labeled commercial product.
+A horticultural soap will be the properly labeled commercial product.

 St. Augustine decline: Is caused by the panicum mosaic virus in common St. Augustine grass that causes a yellow mottling.
 The grass slowly dies away.
 The answer is to replace turf with a healthier grass.
 The best St. Augustine at the moment is “Raleigh.”
 Switching to the organic program will eliminate the problem in most cases.
 Hydrogen peroxide at 2% has eliminated mosaic virus in squash plantings and will help on this grass disease.